dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-wpf-content-in-win32.md

  [!code-cpp[Win32HostingWPFPage#WPFPageCtorToGridDef](~/samples/snippets/cpp/VS_Snippets_Wpf/Win32HostingWPFPage/CPP/WPFPage.cpp#wpfpagectortogriddef)]

- Next, the constructor adds the [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] elements to the <xref:System.Windows.Controls.Grid>.
+ Next, the constructor adds the UI elements to the <xref:System.Windows.Controls.Grid>.
 The first element is the title text, which is a <xref:System.Windows.Controls.Label> control that is centered in the first row of the grid.

  [!code-cpp[Win32HostingWPFPage#WPFPageCtorTitle](~/samples/snippets/cpp/VS_Snippets_Wpf/Win32HostingWPFPage/CPP/WPFPage.cpp#wpfpagectortitle)]